johncarlobase/GoogleBooks/README.md

 `Save` button to save the book to the database.<br>
 `View` button to view the book on Google Books.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Deployment

-This App is deployed on Heroku: [Google Books Search](https://google-books-search-vb.herokuapp.com/)
+This App is deployed on Heroku: [Google Books Search](https://gglbk.herokuapp.com/)

 ## Technologies used